yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 == How do I boot from the USB device (prep) ==
 For this to work you need the same kernel modules for USB as described above.
 You also need the modules for the EXT3 file system:

-/!\ '''NOTE:''' '''IMPORTANT:''' ''Does not work for Kamikaze with 2.6 kernel- This procedure bricks the router''
+/!\ '''NOTE:''' '''IMPORTANT:''' ''There are reports that this procedure bricks routers running Kamikaze with 2.6 kernel - proceed at your own risk!
+(It works for some, not for others)''

 {{{
 ipkg install kmod-ext2 kmod-ext3